BigBrotherBot/big-brother-bot/b3/docs/README.txt

 1. Download and run the setup tools installer if you haven't already.
 2. Run `easy_install -U b3`.

-   *Note 1*: MySQL-python does not seem to download and install correctly as a easy_install package.
-You should instead install it directly by getting the latest install link of the Source Forge page and run easy_install on it.
-   The same goes for the Elementtree library.

-   *Note 2*: easy_install needs to write into Python's "site-packages" directory.
+   *Note 1*: easy_install needs to write into Python's "site-packages" directory.
 You may need root/administrator privileges to do this.
 For advanced users, easy_install can use alternative destinations as well.